-Volume II Chapter Suggested Action Continue to educate citizens on the dangers of invasive plants and need fo their removal.
+Volume II Chapter 9 Suggested Action 26 Continue to educate citizens on the dangers of invasive plants and need for their removal.
 27 Consider preservation of agricultural land in addition to land already protected by easement.
-28 Explore what measures the Town should undertake to support privately-owned forest lots.
-29 In cooperation with the Falmouth Land Trust, initiate a dialogue with private forest lot owners about how the Town can best support them and their forest properties. - In cooperation with the Falmouth Memorial Library, Falmouth Historical Society, Falmouth Schools, Greater Portland Landmarks, and the Maine Historic Preservation Commission and other applicable organizations, conduct educational event(s) to celebrate Falmouth's Tercentennial in 2018 and promote Falmouth's historic resources, such as participation in Historic Preservation Week. conduct educational event(s) to celebrate Falmouth's Tercentennial in 2018 and promote Falmouth's historic resources, such as participation in Historic Preservation Week.
-31 In cooperation with the Falmouth Historical Society, Greater Portland Landmarks, and the Maine Historic Preservation Commission and other applicable organizations, undertake one or more of the following actions: • An intensive level archaeological survey of sites identified by the Maine Historic Preservation Commission. • A reconnaissance survey of Highland Lake shoreline and the banks of the Presumpscot and Piscataqua Rivers, and a portion of the shoreline of Falmouth Foreside focusing on Native American settlements. • A professional survey of historic archaeological sites focusing on agricultural, residential, and industrial sites relating to the earliest Euro-American settlement of Falmouth in the mid - 17th century. • An evaluation of the 1992-93 reconnaissance-level survey of Falmouth's historic above-ground resources by the Maine Historic Preservation Commission, as well as the 1994 Greater Portland Landmarks survey of buildings built prior to 1945, to determine which buildings merit further study for possible nomination to the National Register of Historic Places and consider possible Local Historic District designation. - 32 In cooperation with the Maine Historic Preservation Commission, prepare a nomination to the National Register of Historic Places of the archaeological site at River Point.
+Explore what measures the Town should undertake to support privately- owned forest lots.
+In cooperation with the Falmouth Land Trust, initiate a dialogue with private forest lot owners about how the Town can best support them and their forest properties.
+In cooperation with the Falmouth Memorial Library, Falmouth Historical Society, Falmouth Schools, Greater Portland Landmarks, and the Maine Historic Preservation Commission and other applicable organizations, conduct educational event(s) to celebrate Falmouth's Tercentennial in 2018 and promote Falmouth's historic resources, such as participation in Historic Preservation Week.
+Historic, Archaeological, And Cultural Resources (Vol. II, p.
+103) In cooperation with the Falmouth Historical Society, Greater Portland Landmarks, and the Maine Historic Preservation Commission and other applicable organizations, undertake one or more of the following actions: An intensive level archaeological survey of sites identified by the Maine Historic Preservation Commission.
+A reconnaissance survey of Highland Lake shoreline and the banks of the Presumpscot and Piscataqua Rivers, and a portion of the shoreline of Falmouth Foreside focusing on Native American settlements.
+A professional survey of historic archaeological sites focusing on agricultural, residential, and industrial sites relating to the earliest Euro-American settlement of Falmouth in the mid - 17th century.
+An evaluation of the 1992-93 reconnaissance-level survey of Falmouth's historic above-ground resources by the Maine Historic Preservation Commission, as well as the 1994 Greater Portland Landmarks survey of buildings built prior to 1945, to determine which buildings merit further study for possible nomination to the National Register of Historic Places and consider possible Local Historic District designation.
+32 In cooperation with the Maine Historic Preservation Commission, prepare a nomination to the National Register of Historic Places of the archaeological site at River Point.